maddox05/maddox05/README.md

 <a href="https://github.com/maddox05"><img src="http://github-profile-summary-cards.vercel.app/api/cards/stats?username=maddox05&theme=vision_friendly_dark" width="400px" align="right"/></a>

 > I'm currently working on a multitude of things, just trying to learn and be a better programmer💻.
-I work with frontend and backend, and my favorite language is python.
+I work with frontend and backend, and my favorite language is Python.

-Please <a href="mailto:maddoxpublic@gmail.com">Contact Me</a> if you have any questions about any of my open source projects!
+Please <a href="mailto:maddoxpublic@gmail.com">Contact Me</a> if you have any questions about any of my open-source projects!
 ### Languages
 [![Python](https://img.shields.io/badge/python-black?style=for-the-badge&logo=python)](https://github.com/maddox05)
 [![JavaScript](https://img.shields.io/badge/javascript-black?style=for-the-badge&logo=javascript)](https://github.com/maddox05)